MSc Environmental Consultancy

 Graduates from this course have gone into many interesting and exciting areas of work, and the course has an excellent employment record.
 While many have found roles with large multidisciplinary environmental consultancies, others have used their learning, skills development and contacts from the professional practice placement to become environmental campaign managers, waste managers, wind-farm planning specialists, protected species experts, planning and development consultants, and many other roles.

-We normally require an honours degree of 2.2 or above in a geographical, environmental or scientific subject.
+We normally require an honours degree of 2:2 or above in a geographical, engineering, environmental or scientific subject.

 We can consider applicants who do not meet the normal entry requirement, but who do have relevant professional experience or qualifications.
 In your application, you should describe in detail your professional experience and qualifications.